 DDP (Delivered Duty Paid)

-DDP term tend to be used in intermodal or courier-type shipments.
+DDP term tends to be used in intermodal or courier-type shipments.
 Whereby, the shipper/seller is responsible for dealing with all the tasks involved in moving goods from the manufacturing plant to the buyer/consignee’s door.
-It is the shipper/seller’s responsibility to insure the goods and absorb all costs and risks including the payment of duty and fees.
+It is the shipper/seller’s responsibility to ensure the goods and absorb all costs and risks including the payment of duty and fees.